OfficeDev/office-js-docs-pr/docs/resources/resources-glossary.md

 Office Add-ins are web applications that extend Office applications.
 These web applications add new functionality to the Office application, such as bring in external data, automate processes, or embed interactive objects in Office documents.

-Office Add-ins differ from VBA, COM, and VSTO add-ins because they offer cross-platform support (web, Windows, Mac, and iPad) and are based on standard web technologies (HTML, CSS, and JavaScript).
+Office Add-ins differ from VBA, COM, and VSTO add-ins because they offer cross-platform support (usually web, Windows, Mac, and iPad) and are based on standard web technologies (HTML, CSS, and JavaScript).
 The primary programming language of an Office Add-in is JavaScript or TypeScript.

 ## add-in commands